JPNYKW/WPICTF-2019/getaflag.md

 6. This is the point of exploit.

-This method will be generate an array from primitive params.
+This method will be generate an array from primitive parameters.
 But, if the name was already taken on scope, that value will be override.
 Cuz, u can override passcode. n `$_GET` was input from URL parameters.